segmentio/segment-docs/src/connections/destinations/catalog/convertly/index.md

 analytics.track("Login Button Clicked");
 ```

-Track calls, along with event names, are used in Convertly to associate event data to users.
+Track calls, along with event names, are used in Convertly to track user events.
 Once a track event is sent, Convertly can query the data using natural language.